JumpStartGeorgia/girls-that-code/README.md

 It is time to turn the tables on those statistics.
 Girls That Code is a supportive environement to encourage and teach women to code.
 It is free, open to the public, and is made up solely of women.
 Girls That Code meets once a week and slowly and methodically works with you to ensure that you understand the concepts and how to apply them to your needs so you can get the most out of your new skilz!

 Our second session's orientation is on 22 September at 19:00 at [JumpStart's office](http://maps.ge/s/SkUe).
 Come join us!

+To learn more, check out [our wiki](https://github.com/JumpStartGeorgia/girls-that-code/wiki) with tons of useful information like ... our [syllabus](https://github.com/JumpStartGeorgia/girls-that-code/wiki/Syllabus)!

 All participants who attend most classes and complete the majority of homework assignments will:
 * receive their very own fancy certificate